 Knowing the difference between long-tail keywords and short keywords is critical to setting up paid search ads for your small business.

 If you’ve decided to spend money on a Google AdWords campaign, it’s important to understand what type of keywords will be most effective for your business.
 Knowing the difference between long-tail keywords and short keywords is critical.
 It’s also important to decide what type of words you will target.
+Check out a helpful list of categories as well.

 Long-tail keywords are three or more words in length and usually more specific than shorter keywords.